szeweq/mc-repack/README.md

 A repacking tool for Minecraft mods and resource packs to optimize size and loading speed.

 ## Features
-- Minifying JSON files, using `serde-json`
+- Minifying JSON files, using `serde-json`, and removing comments
 - Optimizing PNG files, using `oxipng`
 - Optimizing TOML files, using `toml`
 - Removing unwanted files – some project files (from Blender, Photoshop, etc.) are mistakenly packed in mods.
 This operation will detect and remove (ignore while repacking) these files.
 - Stripping Unicode BOM
-- Removing comment lines in in `.cfg` files
+- Removing comment lines in many file types: `.cfg, .obj, .mtl, .zs, .vsh, .fsh`
+- Recompressing files more efficiently

 ## Comparison table
 These mods are tested and repacked by MC-Repack with the following results: